 The Juneau Carbon Offset Fund is a special project of Juneau non-profit Renewable Juneau.
-The Fund offers a unique Alaskan option for carbon footprint reduction and home heating assistance.
-The Fund offers a carbon footprint reduction tool for all lovers of the Last Frontier and directs offset purchase revenues towards the replacement of oil-burning heating systems with efficient and emissions-free air source heat pumps.
+The Fund offers a unique Alaskan option for carbon footprint reduction, personal and business carbon offsetting/reduction, and home heating assistance.
+The Fund offers a carbon footprint reduction tool for all lovers of the Last Frontier and directs offset purchase revenues, as well as donations and grant awards, towards the replacement of oil-burning heating systems with efficient and emissions-free air source heat pumps, in the homes of lower income families.
 These heating system replacements not only eliminate the burning of diesel heating fuel and the creation of tons of annual carbon dioxide, they also address affordable housing in Juneau by targeting lower-income Juneau families and slashing heating bills.
 The Juneau Carbon Offset Fund puts your offset purchases into action on the ground in Alaska’s capital city.
 Each heating system upgrade eliminates an average of 11,200 pounds/year of CO2, while more than halving the annual heating bills for lower-income homeowners.

 Why the Juneau Carbon Offset Fund?